EinarGaustad/OOPwithJava/e2011/README.md

 -

 1. checked exception
-> 1. Checked exceptions indicate that something has gone wrong for some ernal reason beyond your control.
+> Checked exceptions indicate that something has gone wrong for some
+> internal reason beyond your control.
+>
-> 2. A checked exception describes a problem that can occur, no matter how careful you are.
+> A checked exception describes a problem that can occur, no matter how
+> careful you are.
+>
-> 3. (In Figure 2, the checked exceptions are shaded in a darker color.)
+> (In Figure 2, the checked exceptions are shaded in a darker color.)
+>
 > Checked exceptions are subject to the Catch or Specify Requirement.
+>
-> All exceptions are checked exceptions, except for those indicated by Error, RuntimeException, and their subclasses.
+> All exceptions are checked exceptions, except for those indicated by
+> Error, RuntimeException, and their subclasses.
+>

-> -  The unchecked exceptions, on the other hand, are your fault.
+> The unchecked exceptions, on the other hand, are your fault.
-The compiler does not check whether you handle an unchecked exception, such as an IndexOutOfBoundsException.
-After all, you should check your index values rather than install a handler for that exception.
+> The compiler does not check whether you handle an unchecked exception,
+> such as an IndexOutOfBoundsException.
+> After all, you should check your index values rather than install a handler for that exception.

 2. error
 >Errors are not subject to the Catch or Specify Requirement.